rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 The fourth model doesn’t satisfy most use cases, as most cluster administrators prefer a common Kubernetes control plane which they provide as a PaaS to their tenants.
-Additionally, case 4 is easily provided in many environments already so is not interesting to further describe here.

 ## References